PoxApp/PoxApp/docs/CUSTOMIZATION.md

 # Customization options

-**⚠️ We do not support changes in the semantic meaning or evaluation logic of the questionnaire.**
+> You can change the semantic meaning or evaluation logic by editing the questionnaire with [CovQuestions](https://github.com/CovOpen/CovQuestions/) and pasting the Questionnaire Logic as described.

 **⚠️ Before you have a look at how to customize the application, make sure you followed [the development instruction](./DEVELOPMENT.md).**

 The following instructions require a local development environment of this application including a functional `npm start` and `npm run build` command.

 **⚠️ It is highly recommended to only use described customization options.
-Any other source code changes will break the ability to receive updates of the application.**
+Any other source code changes will make it much harder for you to update the application.**

 To apply and see below described changes of your environment or changes to the `custom` directory during development, you have to restart the `npm start` command.